dmccreary/robot-faces/docs/index.md

 ![](./img/eye-scanner.gif)

-This guide will help you learn how to draw fun faces on your hobby robots.
+This guide will help you learn how to draw fun faces on your robots.